NikkelM/Hades-II-HadesBiomes/development/Packages/README.md

 The legacy format is a custom hack into deppth2, and not part of the pip package.

+In the parent folder of the source folder:
+For the legacy format, run e.g. `deppth2 hpk -c BC7 -s ModsNikkelMHadesBiomesPortraits_source -t ModsNikkelMHadesBiomesPortraits`.

-In the parent folder of the source folder, run `deppth2 hpk -c BC7 -s NikkelM-HadesBiomesGUIModded_source -t NikkelM-HadesBiomesGUIModded`
+For the modern format, run e.g. `deppth2 hpk -c BC7 -s NikkelM-HadesBiomesGUIModded_source -t NikkelM-HadesBiomesGUIModded`.

 This will create a new package named `NikkelM-NewPackageName.pkg` and the corresponding `NikkelM-NewPackageName.pkg_manifest`.